Energy-Lab-Pollution/twitter_search/README.md

 ```
 poetry shell
 ```
-4.1.
-Receive the secret code from the authors, go to twitter_search/config_utils, and create a file called config.py.
-And paste all the secret codes there.
+**Note:**  Receive the secret keys from the authors, go to twitter_search/config_utils, and create a file called config.py.
+You then need to paste all of the access keys there.

 5. Execute the project from the command line: